Basmalakh22/technical-questions-about-backend-/About OOP.md

 ## what is the difference between self and this?

 - $this: Refers to the current instance of the class(Refers to object properties).
 - self:: Refers to the class itself, not an instance.
-It is used to access static properties and methods.Access constant using self.not user $ because it is not represent variable but represent class construction.
+It is used to access static properties and methods.Access constant using self. not use `$` because it is not represent variable but represent class construction.

 ```php
 class Car {